voidwarranties/MALMan/README.md

 Setting up the database
 -----------------------
-You need to have a database server running on your system, such as MariaDB or MySQL.
-The following can also be done through a gui such as phpMyAdmin.

-Start a MySQL shell and create a database called 'MALMan'.
-Then create a user which we will also call MALMan and give him access to the database we just made.
-Substitute a secure password for 'password'.
-Close the shell and import the contents of database.sql into the MALMan database.

-    mysql -p -u root
-    > CREATE DATABASE MALMan;
-    > CREATE USER MALMan@localhost IDENTIFIED BY 'password';
-    > GRANT ALL PRIVILEGES ON MALMan.* TO MALMan@localhost;
-    > EXIT
-    mysql -u MALMan -p -h localhost MALMan < database.sql
+Create a mysql or mariadb database for MALMan, you need it in the next step.

 Configuration
 -------------
-Copy MALMan.cfg.template to MALMan.cfg and fill in the apropriate MySQL, SMTP and security parameters.
+Copy MALMan.cfg.template to MALMan.cfg and fill in the apropriate MySQL (username, password & database), SMTP and security parameters.

     cp MALMan/MALMan.cfg{.template,}